Legal

 Out of all the data N1 Precision stores, only two fields on your profile are potentially identifying, and both are handled with strict rules:

 • Date of birth.
-We store the full date because growth-percentile calculations, age-at-onset analyses, and age-band classification need day-level accuracy.
-The full date never leaves our server as a raw value.
+We store only the month and year of your birth (the day is always set to the first of the month); the full date of birth is never stored.
+Month resolution is enough for growth-percentile and age-band calculations, which use age in months.
+This value never leaves our server as a raw date.
 When data flows to AI features, only your age in whole years is sent.
-When data is exported (for example, to a research registry), only your birth year is included — matching the U.S. HIPAA “Safe Harbor” de-identification standard.
+When you export your data, only your birth year is included in de-identified exports — matching the U.S. HIPAA “Safe Harbor” de-identification standard.

 • Biography / medical history field.
 The biography field on your profile is free text and may contain names or other identifying details that you choose to enter.
 For that reason, it is never transmitted outside our database under any circumstance.
-It is not sent to the AI, not included in exports, not shared with caregivers or clinicians through delegated access, and not used for research.
+It is not sent to the AI, not included in exports, and not shared with caregivers or clinicians through delegated access.
 It exists solely to help you keep personal notes on the biography page.

 Beyond these two fields, clinical records (seizures, medications, labs, daily events, etc.) are referenced only by a random internal account identifier — never by your name, email, phone number, address, or any other direct identifier.